kelbert2/JavaNuggets/Java.md

 formula.calculate(100);     // 100.0
 formula.sqrt(16);           // 4.0
 ```
+Abstract classes can implement interfaces.
+They can have static fields and static methods as well as field sthat are not static and final.

+Default methods in interfaces cannot reference state.
+All fields in an interface are automatically public, static, and final and all declared or defined (default) methods are public.
 ### Abstraction
 Abstraction: abstract class or interface and then implements.
 Only provides the functionality, not the implementation.
 User knows what it does but not how.